nancy134/Instructions/one-to-many/README.md

             },
 ```

-## User model (ie, models/user.js)
+## Add hasMany association in User model (models/user.js)

-Add an association in the User model
+Add an association in the User model (see models/association.js as an example)
 ```
     User.associate = function(models){
         User.hasMany(models.Client, {as: 'clients'});